hajygeld/ResNet-for-ASL-Character-Recognition/README.md

 ## Getting Started

 To recreate the project locally, simply clone this repository in your local computer.
-If you would like to train the model and get your weights, you can download our training dataset from this link [augmented_data](https://drive.google.com/drive/folders/1iRBEGGaEIdTs205GTU24fM8xOyqM4CIg?usp=sharing).
+If you would like to train the model and get your weights, you can download the training dataset from the following link: [augmented_data](https://drive.google.com/drive/folders/1iRBEGGaEIdTs205GTU24fM8xOyqM4CIg?usp=sharing).

 ### Dependencies